Harris goes after Biden on race in U.S. presidential debate

 “People who have health care under Medicare for all will have no premiums, no deductibles, no copayments, no out-of-pocket expenses.
 Yes, they will pay more in taxes, but less in healthcare for what they get,” Sanders said.

-Representative Eric Swalwell, 38, urged Biden, 76, to pass the torch to younger candidates.
+Buttigieg, who as been grappling with turmoil from the aftermath of the police shooting in South Bend earlier this month, acknowledged that his police force lacked diversity because he “couldn’t get it done.”

+Buttigieg said the situation around the shooting was a “mess” because the officer did not have his body camera on.

-Additional reporting by Doina Chiacu; Writing by John Whitesides; Editing by Colleen Jenkins and Peter Cooney
+Reporting by James Oliphant and Ginger Gibson; Additional reporting by Doina Chiacu; Writing by John Whitesides; Editing by Colleen Jenkins and Peter Cooney